tabrezdn1/is601-mid-2024/docs/design_patterns.md

 ```

-## Stratergy Patten:
+## Strategy Pattern:
 The Strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
-Strategy allows the algorithm to vary independently from clients that use it.
+This allows the algorithm to vary independently from clients that use it.
 Its benefits are:

 - Flexibility: Clients can switch algorithms (strategies) at runtime, providing significant flexibility.
 - Isolation: Isolates the implementation details of algorithms from the code that uses them.
 - Extensibility: New strategies can be introduced without changing the context, making the application more extensible.

-CSV command could also have been implemented with Stratergy Pattern, but that would mean we have to manually register the command and would add conditions check to plugin architecture.
-Manually registering CSV command with Stratergy Patten would look something like this:
+CSV command could also have been implemented with Strategy Pattern, but that would mean we have to manually register the command and add conditions check to plugin architecture.
+Manually registering CSV command with Strategy Pattern would look something like this:

 ```
 sort_and_reduce_strategy = SortAndReduceStrategy(sort_by='Population', columns_to_keep=['State Abbreviation', 'State Name', 'Population'])